-Members can get confidential access to leading specialists, general practitioners (GP)/doctors and mental health clinicians to provide confidence and clarity on any medical concerns.
+Awarded Money magazine's Health and Wellness Cover of the Year 20241, 360Health is available to all Equip Super members and their families2, at no extra cost.
+You can get discreet access to leading specialists, general practitioners (GP)/doctors and mental health clinicians to get confidence and clarity on medical concerns.